reactive-python/reactpy-django/docs/src/getting-started/render-view.md

 ---

-We will assume you've [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but here's a simple example below.
+We will assume you have [created a Django View](https://docs.djangoproject.com/en/dev/intro/tutorial01/#write-your-first-view) before, but here's a simple example below.

-Within your **Django app**'s `views.py` file, you'll need to create a function to render the HTML template containing your IDOM components.
+Within your **Django app**'s `views.py` file, you will need to create a function to render the HTML template containing your IDOM components.

 In this example, we will create a view that renders `my-template.html` (_from the previous step_).